Make Me Happier: Evoking Emotions Through Image Diffusion Models: Discussion

 \section{Discussion}

-We present a new and important problem of emotion-evoked image generation.
-To address this, we present EmoEditor, an image diffusion model that understands emotional cues, creates implicit editing instructions aligned with human decisions, and manipulates image regions to evoke emotions, while maintaining coherent scene structures and semantics.
+We introduce the challenging problem of emotion-evoked image generation and propose EmoEditor, an image diffusion model that understands emotional cues, creates implicit editing instructions aligned with human decisions, and manipulates image regions to evoke emotions, while maintaining coherent scene structures and semantics.
 Moreover, we contribute EmoPair dataset for model training.
-To benchmark all the methods, we introduce new evaluation metrics and establish standard protocols in emotion understanding, visualization, and reasoning.
-While our EmoEditor demonstrates superior quantitative performance and visually striking image generation results, we acknowledge several limitations in accurately handling fine-grained details of visual features on small faces within crowded scenes and generating emotion-evoked images without exacerbating semantic and structural disparities between source and target images.
-See \textbf{Supp.} for details.
+To benchmark all methods, we introduce a new evaluation metric that effectively measures the balance between evoking target emotions and maintaining the structural and semantic integrity of the source image.

-The problem of emotion-evoked image generation introduced here opens doors for research across AI, psychology, design, arts, and neuroscience.
-However, EmoEditor, like any technology, carries inherent risks.
-Misusing it, such as manipulating images to evoke undesirable emotions, could harm individuals' mental well-being or mislead public feelings and opinions.
+While EmoEditor excels in quantitative performance and visual results, it struggles with fine details on faces (See \textbf{Sec S3.4}).
+While we adopt the 8-category Mikels model, real-world emotions are far more nuanced and complex.
+In particular, differentiating between positive emotions tends to be more challenging than distinguishing negative ones.
+Additionally, EmoEditor carries risks of misuse, such as evoking undesirable emotions, which could harm mental well-being or mislead public sentiment.
+All of these aspects warrant further investigation in future research.

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{section}} {S\arabic{equation}}